pkeilbach/htwg-practical-nlp/docs/getting_started.md

     On Windows, it is recommended to use the [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/).
     Then you can follow the instructions for Linux.

+    If you are a VS Code user, you need to [install the WSL extension](https://code.visualstudio.com/docs/remote/wsl).

     There is currently no setup guide for native Windows, but I'm happy to accept a pull request for [this issue](https://github.com/pkeilbach/htwg-practical-nlp/issues/12). 😉

 !!! warning